How is IoT Making an Impact in Latin America

 Having resolved the historical stigmas over speed, quality and performance, ink-based printing devices have become an effective solution for companies, especially in the SMB segment.
 Its lower total cost of ownership (TCO) gives inkjet devices a competitive advantage over lasers.

-This trend is reflected in the continuous increase in the number of devices with ink tanks worldwide, being one of the few segments that shows growth in value in almost all regions.
+This trend is reflected in the continuous increase in the number of devices with ink tanks worldwide, being one of the few segments that show growth in value in almost all regions.
 Latin America is one of the markets where these devices have had a greater penetration, even surpassing in the second semester of 2018 the sales of printers relying upon a cartridge.

 OEMs attentive to change